albertgh/ACNFT/README.md

 # ACNFT Project

+This is an experimental project that involves the creation of non-fungible tokens (NFTs) for academic achievements and certificates.

 ## Prerequisites

 - Ensure you have [Node.js](https://nodejs.org/) installed.
 This project was last tested with `Node v18.17.1`.

 - [Truffle](https://www.trufflesuite.com/) is used for smart contract compilation and deployment.
 This project was last tested with `Truffle v5.11.4 (core: 5.11.4)`.

 - [Solidity](https://soliditylang.org/) compiler version used is `0.8.13 (solc-js)`.

 ## Setup

-1. First, make sure you have `npm` and `truffle` installed.
-You can install Truffle using npm:
+1. Install the necessary npm packages:
     ```bash
-    npm install -g truffle
-    ```

-2. Install the necessary npm packages:
-    ```bash
     npm install @openzeppelin/contracts
     ```

-3. Compile all smart contracts:
+2. Compile all smart contracts:
     ```bash
     truffle compile --all
     ```